Codesai/website/_i18n/es/_posts/2022-05-17-simple-pbt-example.md

 In contrast, using example-based testing it would be very easy to identify the location of the problem.

-#### Thoroughness and exploration.
+#### Confidence, thoroughness and exploration.

-The example-based tests use concrete inputs and check whether the produced output matches what we expect.
-The testing is reduced just to the arbitrary examples we were able to come up with.
-Estáticos -> Reducido sólo a los ejemplos arbitrarios y concretos usados
+The example-based tests specify behaviour using concrete examples in which we set up concrete scenarios, and then check whether the effects produced by the behaviour match what we expect.
+In the case of the cipher, we pass an input to the functions and assert that their output is what we expect.
+The testing is reduced just to the arbitrary examples we were able to come up with, but there’s a “gap between what we claim to be testing and what we’re actually testing”<a href="#nota?"><sup>[????]</sup></a>: why those arbitrary examples?
+Does the cipher behave correctly for any possible example?

-PBT: Dinámicos -> Capacidad de exploración
+Property-based testing “approach the question of correctness from a different angle: under what preconditions and constraints (for example, the range of input parameters) should the functionality under test lead to particular postconditions (results of a computation), and which invariants should never be violated in the course?”<a href="#nota?"><sup>[?????]</sup></a>.
+With property-based testing we are not limited to the arbitrary examples we were able to come up with as in example-based testing.
+Instead, property-based testing gives us thoroughness and the ability to explore because it’ll try to find examples that falsify a property every time the test runs.
+I think this ability to explore makes them more dynamic.

 #### Implementation independence.

 The example-based tests depend on the implementation of the cypher algorithm, whereas  the property-based tests can be used for any implementation of the cypher algorithm because the `decrypt_is_the_inverse_of_encrypt` property is an **invariant** of any cipher algorithm implementation.
 This makes the property-based tests ideal to write a *role test*<a href="#nota?"><sup>[???]</sup></a> that any valid cipher implementation should pass.

-#### Relationship between encryption and decryption functions.

-Quizás en una nota ->Estas funciones son altamente cohesivas y presentarían un CoA bastante fuerte si estuviesen en módulos separados.

-EBT -> La relación entre funciones queda implícita: Los tests paramétricos tal y como los hemos escrito también recogen esta relación pero de forma menos explícita.
-Si no los hubiéramos escrito así la relación no se apreciaría en absoluto.

-PBT -> Relación entre funciones queda explícita: También es interesante que el test PBT resalta aún más explícitamente la relación entre las funciones de encryption and decryption de ser inversas.
+#### Explicitness of invariants.

+In the case of the cipher there’s a storing relationship between the encryption and decryption functions: they are inverses of each other.

+This relationship might go completely untested using example-based testing if we use unrelated examples to test each of the functions.
+This means there could be changes to any of the functions that may violate the property while passing the independent separated tests of each function.

+In the parameterized example-based tests we wrote, we implicitly tested this property by using the same set of examples for both functions just changing the roles of input and expected output for each test, but this is limited to the set of examples.

+With property-based testing we are explicitly testing the relation between the two functions and exploring the space of inputs to try to find one that falsifies the property of being inverses of each other.

 Dado el contexto decidimos dejar los tests basados en ejemplos como documentación, y como punto de crecimiento para recoger/añadir test de ejemplos que ejerciten edge cases encontrados por los PBT.
 Decidimos conservar los tests paramétricos por facilidad de comprensión.
 Ves los literales directamente blazbla

 <h2>Summary.</h2>